-- Use A script or software to backup the entire Website: In this case I like to use WPTwin as it will clone your entire installation including images, users, comments, in fact an exact replica of what you have on your website.
+- Use A script or software to backup the entire Website: You can clone your entire installation including images, users, comments, in fact an exact replica of what you have on your website.

 Cool Resources for Backing up your WordPress Installation

 http://codex.wordpress.org/Backing_Up_Your_Database Backup your Database

 #1.
 Website Maintenance Checklist - Visit Your Website